 Little Makalolo Camp: Our full report

-One really impressive feature that we noted on our last visit to Little Makalolo was the use of particularly modern and efficient solar panels.
-Each of the chalets has a modern unit which combines both thermal rods for heating water, and photo-voltaic cells for charging the chalet's electricity storage cells.
-Apart from the environmental benefits that this brings it also helps to enhance the aesthetic value of the camp, as it minimised the need for a noisy generator.
+Behind the scenes, solar power plays an important role at Little Makalolo.
+Each of the chalets has a modern solar unit, which combines thermal rods for heating water with photovoltaic cells for charging the chalet's electricity storage cells.
+Apart from the environmental benefits that this brings, it also helps to enhance the aesthetic value of the camp, as it minimises the need for a noisy generator.

-In front of this main area, an outdoor firepit surrounded by chairs provides a real focal point for the camp, where guests can warm themselves with a hot drink around the fire first thing in the morning or perhaps with something stronger before and after dinner.
-Little Makalolo also has a small plunge pool and some deck chairs that provide a great place to cool off during the hot afternoon.
+An outdoor firepit surrounded by chairs proved a popular gathering place for guests to warm themselves with a hot drink around the fire first thing in the morning, or perhaps with something stronger before or after dinner.
+Little Makalolo also has a small plunge pool with some deck chairs that provides a great place to cool off during the hot afternoon.

 About 90 minutes' drive from Little Makalolo, just outside the national park, is the small town of Ngamo where there are two community-run schools.
-The owners of Little Makalolo are heavily involved in community projects to try and improve the lives of the children in this area, illustrating the positive impact that tourist dollars are having on the people of Zimbabwe.
-Guests at the camp can visit the town and see some of these projects, which include a borehole to provide children and teachers with fresh drinking water, the re-thatching of school buildings, and the provision of basic first-aid kits and health care.
-Such visits are of course completely optional, but may provide an interesting and unique change of scenery for those who would normally see only the wildlife of Hwange, and little of the local people.
+The owners of Little Makalolo are heavily involved in community projects to try and improve the lives of children in this area, illustrating the positive impact that tourist dollars are having on the people of Zimbabwe.
+Guests at Little Makalolo can visit the town and see some of these projects, which include a borehole to provide children and teachers with fresh drinking water, the re-thatching of school buildings, and the provision of basic first-aid kits and health care.
+Such visits are of course completely optional and are usually run in place of usual wildlife watching activites, but may provide an interesting change of scenery for those who would normally see only the wildlife of Hwange, and little of the local people.

-Ideal length of stay: We would recommend Little Makalolo as a great place to spend 2 or 3 nights.
+- We would recommend Little Makalolo as a great place to spend 3–4 nights.

-Directions: Travellers can reach Little Makalolo by road or air.
-The road transfer from Victoria Falls takes about 4 hours, which includes about two hours drive within the Park.
-Alternatively, light aircraft flights can land at Makalolo Airstrip followed by a short 4WD drive to camp.
+- Travellers can reach Little Makalolo by road or air.
+The road transfer from Victoria Falls takes 3–4 hours and includes considerable time on a game drive within Hwange National Park.
+Alternatively, take a light aircraft to Makalolo airstrip followed by a short 4WD drive to camp.